 - The Duty of Care: You have to establish that the fault party owed you a duty of care.
 This requirement is pretty straightforward.
 For instance, drivers owe other road users the responsibility to drive carefully not to endanger them.
 The specific duty of care owed to you will depend on the facts of your case.

-- Breach of the Duty of Care: This condition is also not challenging to show.
-All you need to do is point the court or insurance representative to the defendant's acts of negligence.
+- Breach of the Duty of Care: This condition involves showing that the defendant’s acts were negligent.
 For example, such evidence of negligence could be reckless driving.

 - Causation and Damages: Finally, you have to show that the fault party caused your injuries.
-It isn't sufficient that you suffered harm.
-Your attorney must link your injuries to the defendant's actions.
-It's at this stage that the personal injury process gets technical.
+It isn’t sufficient that you suffered harm.
+Your Columbus personal injury attorney must link your injuries to the defendant’s actions.
+It’s at this stage that the personal injury process gets technical.